vmware-tanzu/tanzu-dev-portal/content/guides/containers/buildpacks/cnb-what-is.md

 Let's walk through this in a couple of specific scenarios, one where we have a Spring Boot app that uses Maven and another scenario where we have an app written in Ruby.
 An implementation of the lifecycle would look something like the following:

 1. Each buildpack's `detect` script is run against our codebase.
-If a `pom.xml` file is found, we determin that we're building a Java app with Maven.
+If a `pom.xml` file is found, we determine that we're building a Java app with Maven.
 If a `Gemfile` is found, we know we need the Ruby buildpack.
 2. If we've run a build previously with the buildpack, it will reuse those images that contain components such as the base run image, or the JDK in the case of a Java app or the Ruby runtime for a Ruby application.
 3. In the case of a Java app, the buildpack will use Maven to build our JAR.
 In the case of a Ruby application, the buildpack will use Bundler to pull down all of our application dependencies defined in our `Gemfile`.
 4. All of these layers are then put together into a single container image that is ready to be run how you choose